 - Scrum.org: Scrum.org, otherwise called “The home of Scrum,” was founded by Ken Schwaber with its motto of helping people and organizations solve complex problems.
 They do this by helping people apply Professional Scrum through its certifications-

 These certifications help assess the knowledge of Scrum and its practical application of an individual in the real world.

 - Scrum Alliance: Scrum Alliance is the only non-profit Agile certifying organization that is member-driven.
 It has 1,082,451 certified professionals and counting.
 It enables individuals to become Scrum Masters who are scrum team members tasked with creating an effective and productive working environment.
 They guide other members to learn Scrum values, principles, and practices.
 It offers two Scrum certifications-

 - Scaled Agile Framework: SAFe or Scaled Agile Framework is a knowledge base of proven, integrated principles, practices, and competencies for achieving business agility using Lean, Agile, and DevOps.
 It offers the following certification-

 - ICAgile: ICAgile is on a mission to create transformational learning that ignites business agility across organizations.
 It offers two certifications-

-If you’re an organization that cannot adopt agile due to lack of management support, it’s time you hired an Agile consultant, or you could just reach out to us.
+If you’re an organization that cannot adopt Agile due to a lack of management support, it's time you hired an Agile consultant, or you could just reach out to us.